Quantum thermodynamics of boundary time-crystals: Conclusions

-\textbf{Conclusions.---} We have derived a complete thermodynamic description for the paradigmatic boundary time-crystal.
-This allowed us to explore the behavior of relevant thermodynamic quantities across the whole phase diagram as well as near the phase transition.
+We have derived a complete thermodynamic description for the paradigmatic boundary time-crystal.
+The system is intrinsically an out-of-equilibrium system, which does not thermalise with its own environment and therefore does not possess a well-defined temperature.
+To develop a thermodynamic framework for such a system, we have thus exploited a collision-model interpretation of its interaction with the environment.
+This allowed us to consistently explore the behaviour of relevant thermodynamic quantities across the whole phase diagram as well as near the phase transition.
 The BTC is surprisingly robust to finite temperature and the heat currents and power absorption are temperature independent at leading order.
 The von Neumann entropy, as well as the entropy flux, depends instead on the temperature of the bath.
 In the stationary phase, the entropy is that of a thermal state, even though quantum fluctuations are additionally squeezed.
-In the time-crystal regime, the temperature determines the rate of growth of the entropy (as apparent from the dynamics of the covariance matrix reported in Ref.~\cite{SM}).
+In the time-crystal regime, the temperature determines the rate of growth of the entropy (as apparent from the dynamics of the covariance matrix reported in \ref{App1}).

 Our prediction may be verified in experimental quantum platforms since heat currents, power and entropy contributions are related to measurable quantities, such as average values and susceptibility parameters of magnetization operators.
-This observation holds true for generic thermal and nonthermal dynamics of collective systems, such as those discussed in Ref.~\cite{benatti2018}, thus enabling more broadly connections between theoretical thermodynamic analysis on these models and realistic experiments. \\
+This observation, as well as the ideas we have presented, holds true for generic thermal and nonthermal dynamics of collective systems, such as those discussed in Ref.~\cite{benatti2018} which further includes the case of all-to-all interactions in the Hamiltonian.
+This fact enables more broadly connections between theoretical thermodynamic analysis on these models and realistic experiments.
+In this regard, we note that the boundary time-crystal phase is robust against external perturbations \cite{iemini2018,carollo2020}.
+Moreover, this model and related ones have been observed in recent experiments (see, e.g., Refs.~\cite{kongkhambut2022,ferioli2023}), which indirectly confirms the robustness of time-crystal phases against unavoidable disorder effects which are present in realistic setups.